httpie/cli/docs/README.md

 ### Showing intermediary redirect responses

-If you additionally wish to see the intermediary requests/responses, then use the `--all` option as well:
+If you wish to see the intermediary requests/responses, then use the `--all` option:

 ```bash
 $ http --follow --all pie.dev/redirect/3